 Putin may go to war to capture Ukraine.
-With Belarus, he did it without firing a shot
+With Belarus, he did it without firing a shot.

 “Until we are in a war situation, while it is still mainly lip service, he can afford to do this.
 He’s happy to do it.”

-Khrenin said the focus of the continued military drills would be the same as the recently completed exercise: “to ensure an adequate response and de-escalation of military preparations of ill-wishers near our common borders.”
+Khrenin said the focus of the continued military drills would be the same as the recently completed exercises: “to ensure an adequate response and de-escalation of military preparations of ill-wishers near our common borders.”

-Just four days ago, Belarusian Foreign Minister Vladimir Makei told the Washington Post, “Not a single (Russian) serviceman, not a single piece of military equipment will remain in Belarus after these exercises.”
+Just four days ago, Belarusian Foreign Minister Vladimir Makei said: “Not a single [Russian] serviceman, not a single piece of military equipment will remain in Belarus after these exercises.”